jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 # [Training a Connect Four Agent](@id connect_four)

-In this section, we demonstrate AlphaZero.jl by training a _Connect Four_ agent without any form of supervision or prior knowledge.
+In this tutorial, we demonstrate AlphaZero.jl by training a _Connect Four_ agent without any form of supervision or prior knowledge.
 Although the game has been [solved](https://connect4.gamesolver.org/) exactly with Alpha-beta pruning using domain-specific heuristics and optimizations, it is still a great